friendly-bits/geoblocker-bash/README.md

 additional mandatory prerequisites: to install, run ```sudo apt install ipset wget jq grepcidr```
 - wget (or alternatively curl) is used by the "fetch" and "check_ip_in_ripe" scripts to download lists from RIPE
 - ipset utility is a companion tool to iptables (used by the "apply" script to create efficient iptables rules)
-- jq - Json processor (used to parse lists downloaded from RIPE)
+- jq - Json processor (used to parse ip lists downloaded from RIPE)
-- grepcidr - filters ip addresses matching CIDR patterns (used by check_ip_in_ripe.sh to check if an ip address belongs to a subnet from a list of subnets)
+- grepcidr - efficiently filters ip addresses matching CIDR patterns (used by check_ip_in_ripe.sh to check if an ip address belongs to a subnet from a list of subnets)

 ## **Notes**